rodpollet/cpmd2eXYZ/README.md

 ---------
 An AIMD simulation performed with the CPMD code generates:
 - an output file
-- a file ENERGIES which includes temperature and energies along the trajectory
+- a file ENERGIES which includes temperature (in K) and energies (in Ha) along the trajectory
 - a trajectory file TRAJEC.xyz in the XYZ format if the XYZ keyword is present in the input file
-- an FTRAJECTORY file including the forces if the FORCES keyword is present in the input file
+- an FTRAJECTORY file including the forces (in Ha/Bohr) if the FORCES keyword is present in the input file

 > The present tool works if and only if the following line exists in the &CPMD section of the input file:
 >